The 10 states with the worst health care, according to patients

 Access problems define the bottom tier

-A fragmented lanscape
+A fragmented landscape

-Tim Lash, president of the West Health Policy Center, said the findings show how rising costs and uneven access are shaping daily life for Americans.
+Tim Lash, MBA, president of the West Health Policy Center, said the findings show how rising costs and uneven access are shaping daily life for Americans.

 “Spiking insurance premiums, rising costs and issues with quality and access have dramatically increased the struggle millions face at the hands of a high-priced health care system,” Lash said in the news release.
-He added that the study “captures this struggle directly from the mouths of residents in each state” and is meant to help policymakers and other stakeholders develop more effective, targeted policies that improve outcomes, expand access and lower costs.
+He added that the study “captures this struggle directly from the mouths of residents in each state” and is meant to help policy makers and other stakeholders develop more effective, targeted policies that improve outcomes, expand access and lower costs.

 The survey was conducted online in mid-2025, using the Gallup Panel and address-based sampling.

-West Health and Gallup say they plan to continue tracking state-level experiences as debates over Medicaid expansion, prescription drug pricing and broader health system financing play out in Washington and in state capitals across the country.
+West Health and Gallup said they plan to continue tracking state-level experiences as debates over Medicaid expansion, prescription drug pricing and broader health system financing play out in Washington and in state capitals across the country.